Nourhan2492018/ForHer-BreastCancerDetectionApp/README.md

 - [3] Patients & Doctors can See All Post
 - [4] Doctors can Upload Posts about Breast Cancer
 - [5] Pateint Can Upload
-- [6] User can Make MSQ Question to find post to connect with your owner
+- [6] patients can Check up
 - [7] Pateint can see all his previous Thing Find and it's details
-- [8] user can Categories posts in App
+- [8] Doctors can Categories Breast cancer posts in App

 ## 📱 Some Screenshots